2019 Featured Wineries

 When he was ready to begin his own brand, he called renowned winemaker Heidi Barrett.
 In addition to being a huge, longtime fan of Heidi’s winemaking, he worked with her on a wine dinner in the Dallas area and trusted her advice and guidance.
 It was through Heidi that he met winemaker and partner Anne Vawter and the rest is history.

 Saint Helena Winery is a small, private winery specializing in estate-grown Cabernet Sauvignons.
 The winery was founded in 2000, and is situated in the St. Helena appellation of Napa Valley.
-Winemaker Aaron Pott and Elizabeth Tangney guide the creation of three estate Cabernets and one Sonoma Mountain Chardonnay.
+Winemakers Aaron Pott and Lindsey Wallingford guide the creation of three estate Cabernets and one Sonoma Mountain Chardonnay.

-Silver Ghost founder Weston Eidson’s great-grandfather, John Montagu, was an automobile pioneer at the turn of the last century.
-Being a British Lord and in Parliament, he was instrumental in much of the early automotive legislation and even gave the future Edward VII his first car ride.
-He was friends with Charles Rolls and Henry Royce, and his secretary served as the model for the Rolls-Royce hood ornament, the Spirit of Ecstasy, which we still see on Rolls-Royce cars today.
-Silver Ghost derives its name from John Montagu’s favorite car, the 1909 Rolls-Royce Silver Ghost.
-And like its name, the wine itself is filled with layers of richness, culture and authenticity.
+Winemaker Weston Eidson has always had an entrepreneurial spirit and a devotion to quality.
+His great-grandfather, John Montagu, was an automobile pioneer at the turn of the last century.
+Being a British Lord and a Member of Parliament, he was instrumental in much early automotive legislation and was friends with Charles Rolls and Henry Royce.
+His assistant served as the model for the Rolls-Royce hood ornament, the Spirit of Ecstasy, which we still see on Rolls-Royce cars to this day.
+Silver Ghost gets its name from John Montagu’s favorite car, the 1909 Rolls-Royce Silver Ghost.

 Originally from Wisconsin, Dr. Donald Olson, made the quest to Oregon in the 1980’s to acquire prime vineyard property in the emerging wine region of the Willamette Valley.
 He purchased an existing vineyard and Japanese garden outside the town of Dundee and officially became a vineyard owner, selling fruit to local wineries.
 In 1993, he decided to produce his own wine and created Torii Mor Winery.
 The name derives from the “torii” gate in the property’s Japanese garden and the ancient Scandinavian word for “earth”….the perfect combination of Dr. Olson’s passion and heritage.